yuanqing/sejs/README.md

 ```

 Place JavaScript between `<%` and `%>` tags.
 To print the variable, use `<%=` for the opening tag.

-## Why

-sEJS is:

-- A smaller [EJS](https://github.com/visionmedia/ejs), without many of its advanced features.

-- Functionally similar to [John Resig's micro-templating script](http://ejohn.org/blog/javascript-micro-templating/), but without any Regular Expressions and with better error reporting.

-This is, for the most part, a technical exercise that spun out of trying to understand how JavaScript templating works.

 ## API